SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/troubleshooting.md

 so.client: online
 ---

-# Troubleshooting Office 365 document integration
+# Troubleshooting Microsoft 365 document integration

 ## Use correct site library type in SharePoint (a)

 The SuperOffice Archive needs to be a **Document library** and located on the Root area of your SharePoint site.

-There is no support for configuring the Office365 integration to use sub-site or a virtual site.
+There is no support for configuring the Microsoft 365 integration to use a sub-site or a virtual site.

 ![x -screenshot][img1]